 The model you wish to deploy requires:

-In our situation, your model works on the first deployment and so you incur only one build process of 2 minutes.
-Additionally, let’s say that the model has an average runtime of 2 seconds.
-Let us calculate your expected cost at month end with you expecting to do 100 000 model inferences.
+In our situation, your app works on the first deployment and so you incur only one build process of 2 minutes.
+Additionally, let’s say that the app has 10 cold starts a day with an average initialization of 2 seconds and lastly and average runtime (predict) of 2 seconds.
+Let us calculate your expected cost at month-end with you expecting to do 100,000 model inferences.

 # Your variables